segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ### Step 2a: Connecting to a Destination

 [Destinations](/docs/connections/destinations/) are the business tools or apps that Segment forwards your data to.
-Adding a Destination allows you to act on your data and learn more about your customers in real time.
-To fully take advantage of Linked Audiences, you must connect and configure at least one Destination.
+Adding a destination allows you to act on your data and learn more about your customers in real time.
+To fully take advantage of Linked Audiences, you must connect and configure at least one destination.

 Before you can connect your Linked Audience to any Destination, ensure it has been [configured as a Destination](/connections/destinations/catalog/).